Write Portable Software

 It's comical how many dependencies simple utilities sometimes carry

 Users are not serviced well by such simple utilities that carry a large dependency chain.
-This otherwise nifty utility is hampered by too much bagage.
+This otherwise nifty utility is hampered by too much baggage.

 Respect the User's Build Environment

 Another very common practice that hampers portability is the inclusion of GCC-specific options in makefiles.
-Some compilers such as pcc will ignore -W options it doesn't recognize while gcc will abort.
-Some of these options are useful, but instead of overwriting the user's environment provide an alternate build option to exercise these additional checks and optimizations.
+Some of these options are useful, but instead of overwriting the user's environment provide, consider adding an alternate build option to exercise these additional checks and optimizations.

 gcc-lint: clean @CFLAGS="-pedantic -Wall -Wpointer-arith -Wbad-function-cast" make test